phink

 Explanation

-• Balance Transfer: The 4 bytes representing the balance transfer amount (set to 00000000 for the first message), indicating no value is being transferred for either message.
+• Balance transfer: The 4 bytes representing the balance transfer amount (set to 00000000 for the first message), indicating no value is being transferred for either message.

-• Message Selector: The first message for example begins with a 4-byte identifier (fa80c2f6), indicating which message within the contract is being invoked.
+• Message selector: The first message, for example, begins with a 4-byte identifier (fa80c2f6), indicating which message within the contract is being invoked.

 • Parameters: Following the message selector, SCALE-encoded parameters are specified (example: 00), representing the input data for each message.

-• Message Delimiter: This seed uses the delimiter ******** (represented as 2a2a2a2a2a2a2a2a) to separate multiple messages within a single input, allowing more complex interactions to be tested.
+• Message delimiter: This seed uses the delimiter ******** (represented as 2a2a2a2a2a2a2a2a) to separate multiple messages within a single input, allowing more complex interactions to be tested.

 To execute a single seed, use the following command: